The 35th annual Wayne County (PA)/Sullivan County (NY) Dairy/Ag Day filled the gym of Honesdale High School Monday.

 Wayne Memorial Health Systems was also on hand to provide health screenings to any farmer who wanted one.
 The screenings covered areas like hearing, blood pressure, skin cancer screenings and nutritional assessments.

 Maria Diehl, public relations with Wayne Memorial Health Systems, said this event is important to "get the word out" about all of the services they offer.
 She said "farmers are so busy, it's hard to get them in once place" with access to information they may need.
 "It's fantastic to be able to get out and see" everything being offered.

-Page 2 of 2 - Vance Jones, DDS. with Wayne Memorial, said this was his first time at the event.
+Vance Jones, DDS. with Wayne Memorial, said this was his first time at the event.
 "Anything that celebrates the rural environment we live in is a good thing," he said.